 The transition after active duty service challenges faced by veterans and their families has been the core theme for the Veterans Philanthropy Exchange since 2014, a network of funders and donors interested in supporting veterans and military families.
 The VPE has developed a learning and peer sharing agenda to help funders stay on top of important research about post-9/11 veterans needs and to share promising practices.
 Issues explored in the few past years have inlcuded veterans employment, community engagement, and nonprofit capacity building.
 Formulation of a public policy agenda in this arena for philanthropy is now evolving, sharpening its focus on clearly defining the role of philanthropy versus the role of the government in supporting the nation's veterans --- informed by the lessons of the Iraq and Afghanistan wars for 17 years.

-At this year's annual convening, the theme will focused on "Veterans Wellbeing after Transition."
+At this year's annual convening, the theme will focus on veterans and military family well-being after transition.
 Many veterans face real challenges as they reintegrate into the mainstream community after combat, assignments in hostile environments, or deployments in the unending war on terror.
 Their families are affected as well.

 The Miami convening will present guest speakers and foster participant discussions about the role of philanthropy in educating and aligning community-based services needed to meet veterans transition and community reintegration needs.
 Many, if not most, nonprofit social and health service providers have veterans or their family members in the mix of their client base but may not be aware of the unique needs that veterans have during their transition back into civilian life.
 Understanding key community indicators for achieving veteran physical and mental health and overall well-being, and how these can be communicated to communities will be the primary learning objectives.

-There will be a special complementary dinner for community foundations attending Leading Together 2019 on donor recruitment for veterans support from 6:30-8:30 p.m.
-To RSVP for this event, please email firstname.lastname@example.org.
+There will be a special complementary dinner for community foundations attending Leading Together 2019 to discuss the opportunity for community leadership on veterans support in your community and the potential for donor recruitment.
+Any community foundation attending the conference may RSVP for this event at April 29 Dinner.

 May 1 – Day One

-- 6:30-9:30 p.m. — Off site networking reception and dinner in Miami's famous Wynnewood Walls District
+- 6:30-9:30 p.m. — Off site networking reception and dinner in Miami's famous Wynwood Walls District

 May 2 – Day Two